With Pentagon spending on the decline, U.S. defense companies look abroad

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Companiesâ€™ Global Focus Grows More Tangible".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Companiesâ€™ Global Focus Grows More Tangible".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.